renpy/renpy/sphinx/source/atl.rst

 .. transform-property:: crop_relative

-    :type: None or string
+    :type: boolean
-    :default: None
+    :default: True

-    If None or "child", relative components of crop (see :ref:`the position types documentation <position-types>`) are
-    considered relatively to the width and height of the source image, like ``anchor`` does it.
+    If False, float components of crop are interpreted as an absolute number of pixels, instead of a fraction of the width and height of the source image.

-    If "area", they are considered relatively to the available containing area in the context where the source image is displayed (typically the size of the screen), like ``pos`` does it.

-    If all elements of ``crop`` are ints or ``absolute``s, this property has no effect.

 .. transform-property:: corner1